 Poha Dhokla by Tarla Dalal

 Feel like having dhoklas for breakfast? you can whip them up instantly by using beaten rice, which requires no soaking or fermenting.
 These dhoklas also make a good tiffin option since they do not need reheating.
 Green chutney balances the not-so-spicy dhoklas.

-Khatta Dhokla, Gujarati Recipe by Tarla Dalal
+Khatta Dhokla ( Quick Recipe ) by Tarla Dalal

+These khatta dhoklas are very quick and easy to make.
 Although dhoklas taste good at room temperature too, serve them hot with green chutney and tea for a classic and complete package!